cisagov/manage.get.gov/.github/ISSUE_TEMPLATE/developer-onboarding.md

 ## Setting up commit signing with GPG

-Follow the instructions [here](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) to generate a new GPG key (default configurations are okay) and add it to your GPG keys on Github.
+Follow GitHub's instructions to [generate a new GPG key]((https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key)) (default configurations are okay) and add it to your GPG keys on Github.

 Configure your key locally: